commerceblock/docs/source/ocean-api/index.rst

    </table>

-*Result---none if valid, errors returned if invalid inoputs*
+*Result---none if valid, errors returned if invalid inputs*

 *Example*